Mormon missionary: Incidents

 Although rare, missionaries have been the victims of violence.
 In 1974, two young-adult male missionaries were murdered in Austin, Texas, by Robert Elmer Kleason.
-In 1977, the case of a Mormon missionary who said he was abducted and raped by a woman was covered extensively by newspapers in Britain, being dubbed the Mormon sex in chains case.
+In 1977, the case of a Mormon missionary who said he was abducted and raped by a woman was covered extensively by newspapers in Britain, being dubbed the manacled Mormon case.
 In 1979, two senior sister missionaries were murdered in Berkeley County, South Carolina and one was raped.
 In 1989, the Zarate Willka Armed Forces of Liberation killed two American missionaries in Bolivia.
 From 1999 to 2006, three LDS missionaries were murdered worldwide, while 22 died in accidents of some sort.
 In 2008, three men from Port Shepstone, South Africa were convicted of raping and robbing two female LDS missionaries in June 2006.

 A few cases of kidnapping have also occurred, one being in 1998, when two male missionaries were abducted while working in the Samara region of Russia.
 The kidnappers demanded US$300,000 for their return.
 The missionaries were released unharmed a few days later without payment of the ransom.